hibernatus-hacker/bardo/README.md

 When running the examples, you might encounter some issues:

 1. **Warning messages during compilation**: There are several warnings about unused variables and implementation conflicts that you can safely ignore.
 These are planned to be addressed in future versions but don't affect the functionality of the examples.
+In particular, you may see warnings about:
+   - Behavior callbacks not implemented
+   - Implementation conflicts
+   - Unused variables
+   - Deprecated functions

+2. **XOR Example Works Best**: Currently, the XOR example is the most stable and reliable example.
+The other more complex examples (DPB, Flatland, FX) are still being developed and may not work completely as expected.

-2. **Recommend using IEx**: We recommend running the examples within an interactive Elixir shell (`iex -S mix`) rather than using `mix run -e`.
+3. **Use Mix Tasks or IEx**: Run examples using the provided Mix tasks or within an interactive Elixir shell (`iex -S mix`).
 This allows you to examine the state of the system during and after the experiments.

-3. **Start with small parameters**: The examples can be resource-intensive with large populations or many generations.
+4. **Start with small parameters**: The examples can be resource-intensive with large populations or many generations.
 Start with the small parameter sets we provide and increase them as needed.

-4. **Memory usage**: For very long runs, be aware of memory usage, as the system stores information about all agents throughout evolution.
+5. **Memory usage**: For very long runs, be aware of memory usage, as the system stores information about all agents throughout evolution.

-5. **Understanding the output**: All examples now provide detailed output at each stage:
+6. **Understanding the output**: All examples now provide detailed output at each stage:
    - At startup: Configuration details and experiment parameters
    - During execution: Progress indicators in the logs
    - After completion: Summary of results and performance metrics